Pilot decision making: Weather decision

-For the pilots flying under visual flight rule (VFR), it is significant to perform correct decision-making for the weather as they have to stay within the specific VFR weather requirements.
+For the pilots flying under visual flight rule (VFR, in weather conditions clear enough to allow the pilot to see where the aircraft is going), it is significant to perform correct decision-making for the weather as they have to stay within the specific VFR weather requirements.
 The pilot must make a ‘go’ or ‘no-go’ decision as to if he or she will embark on a flight and if they will continue on the flight when the weather deteriorates.

 VFR pilots primarily navigate by using the GPS, radio navigation systems, and most importantly pilotage.
 In order to perform pilotage, pilots must visually see the ground features and reference it to the map.
-Accidents are inevitable when flying into instrument meteorological conditions (IMC) without the proper instrument flight rules (IFR) equipments.
-In fact, over 19% of the general aviation crashes are caused from flying VFR in to IMC and 72% of these crashes are fatal.
+Accidents are inevitable when weather conditions require pilots to fly primarily by reference to flight instruments without the proper instrument flight rules (IFR) equipments.
+In fact, over 19% of the general aviation crashes are caused from flying VFR in bad weather and 72% of these crashes are fatal.

 The research conducted by David O'Hare and Tracy Smitheram on pilots' decision-making in deteriorating conditions demonstrates the application of behavioral psychology to pilots.
 The experiment was conducted in a simulator where VFR pilots were presented with scenarios of cross-country flights in marginal weather.
 Participants of this experiment were measured by how their perspective of anticipated gains or losses affected the decision-making process.
 Results showed that the pilots who viewed decision making in the anticipated gains framework were significantly less likely to press on to deteriorating weather than the ones that were viewed in the losses framework.
 This research shows that people are risk-averse when situations are viewed in terms of gains.
 It is important to compare the marginal benefit of pressing on into deteriorating weather to the risk associated with the flight to make the correct decision.

 Commercial pilots and their associated airlines also have to contend with company expectations during their decision-making process regarding the weather.
 Commercial aircraft have higher capabilities for harsh weather, but their risk is significantly greater due to the passenger safety requirements and the sheer cost of the aircraft.
 Each airline has a different tolerance for weather, which poses problems for airlines that have more lenient protocols.
 Pilots are pressured to make a decision when canceling the flight, which could lead to a loss in reputation and revenue for the companies.